 Although a yeast infection isn’t the only explanation for vaginal itching, it is a common one — about 75% of people with vaginas will have at least one yeast infection in their lives.
 “In the case of a suspected yeast infection, over-the-counter yeast creams can be used, and in some cases the yeast infection will resolve,” explains Midcalf.
 "However, over-the-counter medications can be more irritating or even not effective at all."
 Plus, one study found that about two-thirds of cis women who self-diagnose yeast infections don’t actually have yeast infections, so it’s a good idea to see a doctor to know for sure.

 Bacterial vaginosis, aka BV, is often mistaken for a yeast infection.
 BV is “a shift in the pH balance of the vagina,” explains Midcalf.
 “It can cause itching, as well as an odour often described as ‘fishy.’”
 Like yeast infections, BV is common — in fact, according to the CDC, it’s the most common vaginal infection in cis women ages 15-44, even more common than yeast infections.
-Along with itchiness and odour, common symptoms include a grey or white discharge and a burning feeling when you pee (similar to a UTI).
+Along with itchiness and odour, common symptoms include a gray or white discharge and a burning feeling when you pee (similar to a UTI).
 Like yeast infections, BV is treatable with medication.

 Trichomoniasis, aka trich, is a common sexually transmitted infection that has similar symptoms as BV and yeast infections.
 According to the CDC, trich is the most common curable STI in sexually active women, and it’s cured with antibiotics.
 It’s caused by a parasite and can be transferred to a partner, so if you do have trich, you should give your partner or partners a heads-up so they can get treated, too.
-Along with itching, trich symptoms include a yellow-green discharge, a foul odor, and irritation.
+Along with itching, trich symptoms include a yellow-green discharge, a foul odour, and irritation.
 However, the majority of people with trich — about 70% — don’t show symptoms.

 Gonorrhea Or Chlamydia